Textile & Apparel Studies

 Online Textile & Apparel Studies Programs

-In 2017-2018, 132 schools offered a textile studies program of some type.
+In the 2018-2019 academic year, 135 schools offered some type of textile and apparel studies program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|